Nishiki (bicycle company): West Coast Cycle and the Cohens

 A second line allowed WCC to market essentially identical bikes through more than a single dealership in a sales territory.
 Louisville Cycle & Supply (Louisville, KY) were sub-distributors for both brands in the Southeast, and Pettee Cycle (Denver, CO) were sub-distributors of both brands in Colorado and surrounding states.
 Kawamura trademarked both names for the Japanese Domestic Market and Europe, WCC trademarked the brands for the USA.
 Early promotional material for American Eagle and Nishiki lines often carried the tagline 'KB Bicycles' or simply 'KB' – signifying 'Kawamura-Built'.
 WCC continued also to market the bicycle brands of Mundo, Caloi, Windsor, Zeus, and Mondia.

 Howie Cohen served as President of WCC from 1965 until his retirement in 1976, with WCC subsequently operated by his brother, Leo Jr. and outside investors.
 Through the 1980s WCC continued to sell Nishiki bikes produced by Kawamura.
 International currency fluctuations in the late 1980s made Japanese-manufactured bicycles far more expensive and less competitive in the United States, leading WCC to move Nishiki production to Giant of Taiwan.
 Leo Cohen and his associates later sold West Coast Cycle to Medalist – with Derby International eventually acquiring the rights from West Coast Cycle to market bikes under the Nishiki brand in the United States.

 In 1977 some Nishiki models began to come from Giant of Taiwan.
-Over time more models were made by Gaint.
+Over time more models were made by Giant.
 Kawamura manufactured frames continued until the 1987, for the 1988 model year.
 In 1988, Derby International took over the Nishiki brand in the USA.
 There were no more bicycles from Kawamura and early in 1989 no more bicycles supplied by Giant.
 The evidence for this is in the frame serial numbers.

 After manufacture of Nishiki bikes shifted to Giant, Kawamura continued manufacturing bicycles for the Japanese and European markets (including private label bikes for Takara, Schwinn, and others), to be subsequently acquired by the sporting goods company Mizuno.

 Howie Cohen later founded the company Everything Bicycles, working with Kuwahara to build and import BMX bikes carrying the Kuwahara brand name, developing the first major BMX distributorship – and ultimately supplying Kuwahara bicycles for the 1982 movie E.T. and securing the right to market the "ET Bicycle."
 To make the Kuwahara brand name a household word, Cohen ran a promotion giving free stickers to children who called a toll-free phone number and could correctly pronounce the brand name.
 In 1989, Cohen sold the Kuwahara name back to the Japanese parent company.
 In 1992, Cohen returned to the bicycle industry to assist the Gary Fisher bike brand – 18 months later brokering the acquisition of Gary Fisher Mountain Bikes by Trek Bicycle Corporation.

 Cohen later worked as a consultant in the bicycle industry for several companies, including Rotor Componentes of Spain, and subsequently retired from Lomita, California to Colorado where he and his wife, Kay (Kay Piercy Guithues Cohen) catalogued his collection of bicycling memorabilia and maintained his website, HowieBikeMan.com.